 - North American Spine Society, NASS coverage policy recommendations: Minimally Invasive Sacroiliac Joint Fusion (2021).

 - Polly, DW, Swofford, J, Whang, PG, et al. Two-Year Outcomes from a Randomized Controlled Trial of Minimally Invasive Sacroiliac Joint Fusion vs. Non-Surgical Management for Sacroiliac Joint Dysfunction.
-International journal of spine surgery.
+Int J Spine Surg.
 2016;10:28.

 - Sturesson, B, Kools, D, Pflugmacher, R, et al. Six-month outcomes from a randomized controlled trial of minimally invasive SI joint fusion with triangular titanium implants vs conservative management.
 Eur Spine J. 2017;26(3):708-19.

 - Zaidi, HA, Montoure, AJ, Dickman, CA. Surgical and clinical efficacy of sacroiliac joint fusion: a systematic review of the literature.
 J Neurosurg Spine.
 2015;23(1):59-66.

 The following code list is not meant to be all-inclusive.
 Authorization requirements will vary by health plan.
 Please consult the applicable health plan for guidance on specific procedure codes.